DharmeshRS/syngenta_assignment/README.md

 ## In the project directory, you can run:

-# step 1:open repository inside the syngenta_asssignment
+# step 1:Download and open repository, inside the syngenta_asssignment
             run command
             ### `npm init`   //for installing packages
 # step 2: now you can go with the next command